Antonis Samaras: Early political involvement

-Samaras has been elected as a Member of Parliament, initially for Messinia, from 1977 onward.
-In 1989 he became Minister of Finance, later advancing to become the Minister of Foreign Affairs in the New Democracy government of Prime Minister Konstantinos Mitsotakis (1990–1993), from which post he caused the Macedonia naming dispute to ignite.
-In a meeting of the Greek political leaders under the President of the Republic on the naming dispute on 13 April 1992, Samaras presented his own conditions for the solution of the crisis.
-These were rejected by both the President of the Republic, Konstantinos Karamanlis as well as the Prime Minister, Konstantinos Mitsotakis.
+Samaras has been elected as a member of parliament, initially for Messinia, from 1977 onward.
+In 1989 he became minister of finance, later advancing to become the minister of foreign affairs in the New Democracy government of Prime Minister Konstantinos Mitsotakis (1990–1993), from which post he caused the Macedonia naming dispute to ignite.
+In a meeting of the Greek political leaders under the president of the republic on the naming dispute on 13 April 1992, Samaras presented his own conditions for the solution of the crisis.
+These were rejected by both the president of the republic, Konstantinos Karamanlis, as well as the prime minister, Konstantinos Mitsotakis.
 Samaras was subsequently removed from Minister of Foreign Affairs.

 Foundation of Political Spring

 After being removed from his post, Samaras founded his own party, Political Spring (Greek: Πολιτική Άνοιξη, romanised as Politiki Anoixi), located politically to the right of New Democracy.
-The defection of one Member of Parliament from New Democracy to Samaras' party caused the government's fall from power in 1993.
+The defection of one Member of Parliament from New Democracy to Samaras's party caused the government's fall from power in 1993.

 Political Spring gained 4.9% of the vote in the 1993 general election, earning ten seats in the Hellenic Parliament.
-They gained 8.7% in the elections in the 1994 European Parliament elections, earning two seats.
-Its decline started in the 1996 general election, when it gained 2.94 per cent, just below the 3 per cent threshold necessary to enter parliament.
-They participated in the 1999 European Parliament elections, but only got 2.3%, which was not enough to elect MEPs.
+It gained 8.7% in the 1994 European Parliament election, earning two seats.
+Its decline began in the 1996 general election, when it gained 2.94 per cent, just below the 3 per cent threshold necessary to enter parliament.
+It participated in the 1999 European Parliament election, but only got 2.3%, which was not enough to elect MEPs.

-Return to the New Democracy
+Return to New Democracy

 Political Spring did not participate in the 2000 general election; Samaras publicly supported the New Democracy party.
 Before the 2004 general election, Samaras dissolved his party, rejoined New Democracy and he was elected a Member of the European Parliament (MEP) in the 2004 European elections.

 In the 2007 general election he was elected to the Hellenic Parliament for Messinia and consequently resigned from the European Parliament.
 He was succeeded by Margaritis Schinas.
 In January 2009 he was appointed Minister of Culture following a government reshuffle.
 In this capacity he inaugurated the new Acropolis Museum in July 2009.
 He was reelected in Messenia in 2009.

 After New Democracy resoundingly lost the 2009 legislative election, Kostas Karamanlis resigned as head of the party, prompting a leadership race, and Samaras ran for the post.
-Early polls showed he was running neck and neck with the perceived initial favorite Dora Bakoyanni, the former Foreign Minister and former Athens mayor.
-Shortly thereafter, another leadership candidate, former Minister Dimitris Avramopoulos announced he was resigning his candidacy and would support Samaras instead.
+Early polls showed he was running neck-and-neck with the perceived initial favorite Dora Bakoyanni, the former Foreign Minister and former Athens mayor.
+Shortly thereafter, another leadership candidate, former Minister Dimitris Avramopoulos, announced he was resigning his candidacy and would instead support Samaras.
 In a break with previous practice, an extraordinary party congress resolved that the new leader would be elected by party members in a countrywide ballot.
-Samaras' candidacy soared in opinion polls and finished the race as a favorite.
+Samaras's candidacy soared in opinion polls and finished the race as a favorite.